userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

 #### The entry files

 Finally, you'll need to update both *entry files*, aka `/bakery` and `/public/index.php`, with the correct reference to your recipe.
 Open both files, and replace `UserFrosting\App\MyApp` and `MyApp` with the correct reference to your recipe.
-See [this page](/sprinkles/customize#the-entry-files) for more information and example.
+See [this page](/sprinkles/customize#the-entry-files) for more information and examples.

 ## Upgrading components

 At this point your UserFrosting 5 app is _kind of ready_ to work.
-You simply need to upgrade every component your use.
-The following list might contains stuff you're not using, but you should still go through them as they contains links and tip you may need later.
+You simply need to upgrade every component you use.
+The following list might contain stuff you're not using, but you should still go through them as they contain links and tips you may need later.

-Remember, this guide will give you only the big picture of what changed, pointing you to other part of the guide that goes in details with all the features.
+Remember, this guide will give you only the big picture of what changed, but it will point you to the relevant parts of the documentation where more detail can be found.

 ### Global changes